bischmlb/project4/notes.md

  - File count is limited by block count (2499)
  - Maximum file / dir count is block count - 1 (root inode)
  - continguos space found via bitmap contained in root inode

+Implementation notes
+ - Use fseek() to navigate the file when read / writing blocks
+ - mode / access for inodes